Spartanburg Regional Healthcare System: The Beginning: 1917–1939

-The Mid-Twentieth Century: 1940s – 1960s
+Mid-20th Century: 1940s–1960s

 In the 1940s, a wing added to the south end of the hospital contained 63 private rooms, a new surgical suite, and other modern facilities.
 The School of Nursing added a new library and laboratories.
 From 1943 to 1946, the Spartanburg General Hospital School of Nursing was affiliated with the United States Cadet Nurse Corps.
 Nurses in training could transfer to an Army, Navy or Veterans’ hospital during their last six months of training.

 With World War II raging, more than 30 local physicians left Spartanburg to serve in the war.

 After the war, expansion continued to accommodate the postwar baby boom.
 Additional expansions in the 1950s and 1960s added a pediatric floor, a new delivery suite, a larger emergency room, additional operating rooms, and intensive and coronary care units.
 Bed capacity was now 459.

 The 1960 expansion offered patients new comforts including private or semi-private rooms with private bathrooms.
 Bedside telephones and a nurse call system were installed, and the bed crank of the 1920s gave way to an electrical bed operated at the touch of a button.
 Color televisions replaced the coin-operated radios once mounted on the bed for the entertainment of the patient.

 That same year, the ‘Gray Ladies’ began their service of guiding patients to their rooms from the admitting office.
 This was the inception of the volunteer services department.

 By the mid-1960s, the hospital had more than 1,000 staff members, and the patient population was about to change exponentially.
 In July 1966, the hospital was approved for Medicare patients.
 This brought a multitude of new rules and regulations and a pressing need for trained staff and new beds.

 At the same time, hospital-based nurse training programs were being phased out all over the nation and replaced by college and university training.
 In February 1967, hospital officials signed an agreement with University of South Carolina (USC) trustees to establish USC-Spartanburg (now known as USC-Upstate) complete with a nursing school.

 After 48 years of educating nurses, the Spartanburg General Hospital School of Nursing graduated its final class in 1969.
 The school brought more than 1,000 graduate nurses into the profession.